Unsupervised and self-adaptative techniques for cross-domain person re-identification: Experiments and Results

 Interestingly, the proposed method performs better under more difficult adaptation scenarios.
 We measure the difficulty of a scenario based on the number of different cameras it comprises.
 Market, Duke, and MSMT17 have 6, 8, and 15 cameras, respectively.
-Hence the most challenging adaptation scenario is from Market to MSMT17 (adaptation from 6 to 15 cameras).
-We adapt a model from a scenario with 6 cameras with all videos recorded in the same period of the day and the same season of the year to a target domain with 15 cameras (12 outdoors and 3 indoors) recorded at 3 different times on the day (morning, afternoon and noon) in 4 different days (each day on a different season of the year).
+Hence the most challenging adaptation scenario is from Market to MSMT17.
+We adapt a model from a simpler scenario (6 cameras, all videos recorded in the same day period and the same season of the year) to a more complex target domain (15 cameras -- 12 outdoors and 3 indoors -- recorded at 3 different day periods -- morning, afternoon and noon -- in 4 different days -- each day on a different season of the year).
 Market $ \rightarrow $ MSMT17 is the most challenging adaptation and close to real-world conditions where we might have people recorded along the day and in different locations (indoors and outdoors).
-In this case, as shown in Table~\ref{tab:msmt17}, we obtained the highest performance even without relying upon re-ranking techniques.
-The proposed method outperforms the state-of-the-art by 1.5 and 2.1 percentage points in mAP and Rank-1, respectively, on Duke $\rightarrow$ MSMT17, and by 2.2 and 4.2 percentage points on the most challenge scenario, Market $\rightarrow$ MSMT17.
+In this case, as shown in Table~\ref{tab:msmt17}, we obtained the highest performance even without re-ranking techniques.
+The proposed method outperforms the state of the art by 1.5 and 2.1 p.p. in mAP and Rank-1, respectively, on Duke $\rightarrow$ MSMT17, and by 2.2 and 4.2 p.p. on the most challenge scenario, Market $\rightarrow$ MSMT17.

-There are several reasons why our method performs better: we explicitly design a model to deal with the diversity of cameras and view points by creating a set of triplets based on the different cameras in a cluster, and we keep a more straightforward training with only one hyper-parameter in our loss function (triplet loss margin).
+There are several reasons why our method performs well.
+We explicitly design a model to deal with the diversity of cameras and viewpoints by creating a set of triplets based on the different cameras in a cluster.
+We also keep a more straightforward training, with only one hyper-parameter in our loss function (triplet loss margin).
 Most works in the ReID literature optimize a loss function with many terms and hyper-parameters.
 They usually consider the Duke $\rightarrow$ Market or the Market $\rightarrow $ Duke scenarios (or both of them) to perform grid-searching over hyper-parameter values.
 Once they find the best values, they keep them unchanged for all adaptation setups.